Evaluating Code Reasoning Abilities of Large Language Models Under Real-World Settings

-The Silhouette score measures how well each reasoning problem fits within its difficulty category, based on the distance to neighboring points in the same versus other clusters, providing \emph{local} reliability.
-DBI measures the average similarity between two difficulty categories, based on intra-cluster dispersion and inter-cluster distance, providing \emph{global} soundness.
+The Silhouette score measures how well each reasoning problem fits within its complexity category, based on the distance to neighboring points within versus outside its cluster (\emph{local} reliability).
+DBI measures the average similarity between two complexity categories, based on intra-cluster dispersion and inter-cluster distance (\emph{global} soundness).
 Using both ensures that the categorization is not only locally precise but also globally valid, increasing the confidence of generalizability of claims.
-The rigor of benchmark construction results in discarding a subset of initial reasoning problems that cannot clearly fit into two difficulty categories, providing \name with \num{1101} reasoning problems\footnote{The presented dataset achieved with a cut-off threshold of $25\%$ and majority six (out of nine).
-The Silhouette score for borderline detection is $0.15$.}.
-Figure~\ref{fig:difficulty-level} visualizes the distribution of \name problems.
-The outer doughnut chart represents \num{946} \textbf{Easy} problems, while the inner doughnut charts represent \num{155} \textbf{Hard}. \num{61.95}$\%$ of the Easy problems (\num{586} out of \num{946}) belong to \crux.
-Of the \num{155} Hard problems, \num{129} (\num{83.23}$\%$) are extracted from \SweB, and problems used in other reasoning datasets barely make it to the Hard category.
-As we will show, evaluating LLM code reasoning on Hard problems results in a significant performance drop compared to evaluating using Easy problems (\S \ref{rq:effectiveness}).
+The rigor results in discarding a subset of initial reasoning problems that cannot be clearly assigned to two complexity categories.
+Algorithm~\ref{alg:cap} also balances the number of problems in \emph{LC} and \emph{HC} categories (Line $24$) to ensure fair evaluation and comparison.